mweel1/usa_high_level/grants/index.md

 Organization that use grant money property's are the right of the government, and can be re-allocated.

-As grants can take a roll of government offices users could set if they would have their own tax basis or not.
-This could make a difference easier or harder for the government due inflationary and deflationary free money could provide.

 # Grants

 Here are a few grants I would propose in the technology sphere: